cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <img src="https://i.postimg.cc/mkcXn1JN/Screenshot-from-2020-04-17-12-45-17.png" />

-At the top wee the box, calling you out to play GoL.
-We will explore this in a seperate section.
-Lets continue for now.
-As you can see at the bottom, you may aslo press `Put read address only`, this will allow you to enter a cosmos address and to work in view-only mode with it.
-But we need the real thign here!
+At the top there is a section, calling you out to play GoL.
+We will explore this in a separate section.
+Let's continue for now.
+As you can see at the bottom, you may also press `Put read address only`, this will allow you to enter an address and to work in view-only mode with it.
+But we need the real thing here!

-If you click the button at the bottom, `Put Ledger`, it will offer you to connect your Ledger (follow the steps on the screen).
+If you click the button at the bottom, `Pocket your Ledger`, it will offer you to connect your Ledger (follow the steps on the screen).

 <img src="https://i.postimg.cc/jd8kS5F2/Screenshot-from-2020-02-14-15-14-03.png" />

 This will bring us to the [pocket page](https://cyber.page/pocket).
-After you connect your device, you will get to a page which will display your Cosmos address and your cyber address, with the appopriate balances if you have any:
+After you connect your device, you will get to a page which will display your Cosmos address and your cyber address, with the appropriate balances if you have any:

 <img src="https://i.postimg.cc/y85dqMDm/Screenshot-from-2020-04-17-12-51-43.png" />

 If you see EUL tokens and not CYB tokens, this means that the network is still in testnet, don't worry about this.

-Once again, lets ignore the Game of Links section for now and explore it later.
-Also the box stating that you made links previously, will only appear of you did make them!
+Once again, let's ignore the Game of Links section for now and explore it later.
+Also, the box stating that you made links previously, will only appear if you did make them!

 Your balance is most likely to be 0 unless you had a gift.
 If you did, you will have some tokens on your balance.
 If not, use one of the options above to obtain some tokens.
 When you make links you aren't spending any tokens.
 But, cyber is architectured with a bandwidth model.
 This means that every time you make a transaction (i.e. link) a portion of your tokens gets frozen.
 Your bandwidth regenerates over time, allowing you to make more transactions.
 This is a simple spam protection mechanism.